JaredCounts/AnimMorph/README.md

 ## Todo
 * Add toggleable 2D mode to Camera
-* Move all mouse-related functionality to static functions in Mouseable
 * Texturing
 * Would be nice if we shared libraries with my other project (e.g., Camera, Mouseable, etc. were copy pasted from elsewhere)
 * Sort things out in their own directories